mohammadranjbarz/data-mining-homeworks/Readme.md

 ## Assignment for data mining course
-for every assignment a directory will be create , and check those please
+For every assignment a directory will be create , and check those please

+### Run
+For run every assignment go to that directory and enter this cooman :
+`python main.py` or `python3 main.py`